mehmedaltug/Simpasm/README.md

 <h2>TODO:</h2>
 <h3>Add easier functions</h3>
 Syntax will be something similar to this:<br>

 ```
 fn NAME(PARAMETERS) {<br>
   ...<br>
 }<br>
 NAME(VALUES)<br>

 ```
-And it will automaticly set required registers to values you specify, ex:<br>
+And it will automaticly set required registers to values you specify, ex:

 ```
 fn add(ax, bx){
   ax + bx